Christine Hamilton

 Mary Christine Hamilton (née Holman; born 10 November 1949) is an English media personality and author.
 She is married to Neil Hamilton, the former Conservative Member of Parliament (MP) for Tatton.

 Hamilton and her husband have become prominent supporters of the UK Independence Party (UKIP), with Neil standing for a local council seat in the 2014 local elections.
 Neil Hamilton's application to become a European Parliamentary candidate for UKIP was rejected in 2013, though he had been elected to UKIP's National Executive Committee in 2011.

 Early life

-Hamilton's father was a GP in Ringwood, Hampshire and she grew up in the New Forest area.
-She attended Wentworth College, an independent boarding school for girls in Bournemouth and a co-educational Grammar School in Christchurch, Dorset.
+Hamilton's father was a GP in Ringwood, Hampshire, and she grew up in the New Forest area.
+She attended Wentworth College, an independent boarding school for girls in Bournemouth and a co-educational Grammar School in Christchurch, Hampshire.
 She then studied sociology at the University of York and first met Neil Hamilton when they both attended a student political conference.
 In 2006, they released a song coinciding with the World Cup, "England Are Jolly Dee".